steven-ossorio/SocialBook/README.md

 end
 ```

-There were multiple ways a "friend" connection could have been established, another being creating a pending model and a friendship model.
-I believe a better approach was maintaining a single table model and using methods to proceed how a person interacts with the initialized instance (whether it's to cancel a request or change "Pending" to "Accepted").
+-There were multiple ways a "friend" connection could have been established, another being creating a pending model and a friendship model.
+I believe a better approach was maintaining a single table model and using methods to proceed how a person interacts with the initialized instance (whether it's to cancel a request or change "Pending" to "Accepted").-

 <img src="docs/friendship.gif" width="600">

 ### Newsfeed
-The Newsfeed is one of Facebook key feature.
-A NewsFeed is where a logged in user gets to see what their friends have posted and are able to make a post (which appears on their profile wall as well).
+The Newsfeed is one of Facebook's key feature.
+A NewsFeed is where a logged in user gets to see what their friends have posted and is able to make a post (which appears on their profile wall as well).

 ``` Ruby
 def newsfeed